liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/02-advanced-publication-with-staging.markdown

 Under the date options are the different types of content that can be published.
 This list is populated based on the provided date range.
-For example, if at least one article has been created or modified in the given date range, a Web Content section appears in the list, and the number of articles is shown next to the Web Content label.
+For example, if at least one article is created or modified in the given date range, a Web Content section appears in the list, and the number of articles is shown next to the Web Content label.
 Otherwise, the Web Content section is absent.

-The *Categories* content type is not dependent on the date range, and is always shown in the list.
+The *Categories* content type is not dependent on the date range and is always shown in the list.

 +$$$